keiran-rowell/keiran-rowell.github.io/_posts/2026-06-01-coal-tar-in-GR.md

 [This is in the centre of the book, a narrative that loops back on itself cyclically like the bezenze ring loops back on itself]
-[It's not 100% 50/50, it's more 54% of the way in]
+[It's not 100% 50/50, it's more 54% of the way in] [Kekule studied architecture.
+The architecture of the book is  molecular.]

 >  an item of belly-brass that Slothrop’s seen
 too: a **gold benzene ring** with a formée cross in the